Wednesday, January 8, 2025

 Langston (1931 [1964 reprint])'s description of the coin (p.
 43):

-Gaza-Philistia coin that seems to depict Yahavah as "Yhv" (Fontanille et al., 2023, p.
+Gaza-Philistia coin that seems to depict Yhv (Ieu) or Yhd (Fontanille et al., 2023, p.
 130 Type 1):

 Cook (1914) says that the winged wheel is associated with Dionysus (Vol. 1 p.
 216), and "a bearded god enthroned with an eagle on his hand is a common art-type of Zeus."
-The winged wheel is a symbol of the sun as well, which would make the Judean coin depicting Yahavah as a "solar Zeus," (p.
+The winged wheel is a symbol of the sun as well, which would make the Judean coin depicting Ieu as a "solar Zeus," (p.
 232).
-Langdon said that the coin depicts Yahavah as a sun god (Langdon, 1931 [1964 reprint], p.
+Langdon said that the coin depicts Ieu as a sun god (Langdon, 1931 [1964 reprint], p.
 44).

 Dionysus on a winged wheel (Cook, 1914, Vol. 1, p.
 216, Figure 159):

-Fontanille et al., (2023) said that the Gaza-Philistia coin doesn't equate Yahavah to Dionysus (pp. 135-136).
+Fontanille et al., (2023) said that the Gaza-Philistia coin doesn't equate Ieue to Dionysus (pp. 135-136).
 They did state that the whinged wheel was similar to the "winged car of the "Eleusinian grain god Triptolemus as depicted on Attic red-figure vases of the fifth century BCE and in other media," (p.
 133).

 Triptolemos in his "winged car" (500-480 B.C.)
 (Fontanille et al., 2023, p.
 133 Figure 4.4a):